General Info – summary

 Ethnobotany

 The soft, light yellow, spongy Wood contains a lot of water and is not used for building.
 Chewed wood may relieve thirst.
 A tree may live for up to 3 000 years.
 Boiled Leaves are edible as a vegetable and have a taste similar to that of spinach.
 Caterpillars that feed on the leaves are an important food source for some people.
 Pollen is used to make glue.
 White pulp, from inside the Fruit has a pleasant tart flavour and a high concentration of vitamin C, calcium, and thiamine.
 When dry the powdery pulp can be mixed with water to make a refreshing drink – hence the name “Cream of tartar tree”.
 The Bark contains an excellent fibre from which rope, floor mats, fishing nets and woven material are made.
 The Sap from crushed twigs releases an aromatic perfume, which is worth trying.
 The Seeds remain viable for a number of years.
-They are edible and nourishing and contain a high level of vitamin C. Seeds germinate well and should produce flowers after 16 years or so and, by this time, trees have a diameter of more than 30cm.
+They are edible and nourishing – containing a high level of vitamin C. Seeds germinate well and should produce flowers after 16 years or so and, by this time, trees have a diameter of more than 30cm.
 Seeds germinate better after passing through the gut of animals.
 Plants are sensitive to severe frost.
 After roasting, seeds are used to make a nutritious coffee.
 Regrettably, picked flowers do not last long.
 Cattle consume fallen Flowers.
 Hollowed out trunks are used as places of safety and for food storage.
 Local medicine makes use of the bark and other parts.
 In 1941 the baobab was declared a Protected tree.

 References